jg-rp/liquidscript/README.md

 ### Configure

 You can pass configuration options as the second argument to `Template.fromString()`.
-This example enables automatic HTML escaping and will raise an error at render time if a template attempts to use an undefined variable.
+This example enables automatic HTML escaping and will throw an error at render time if a template attempts to use an undefined variable.

 ```javascript
 import { Template, StrictUndefined } from "liquidscript";